-- The foundation was established in Kyiv in April 1990, shortly before Ukraine became independent from the Soviet Union in August 1991.
-Prior to the 2022 Russian invasion, IRF had satellite offices in Odessa, Kharkiv, Lviv, and Dnipro, and employed more than 60 people. - The foundation supported civil society advocacy for Ukraine's 2014 Association Agreement with the European Union, and subsequently for the 2017 agreement providing visa-free travel for Ukrainians across the 26 countries of the European Schengen Area. - The foundation was one of the first major donors to respond to the COVID-19 pandemic in Ukraine in 2020.
-Emergency funding targets ranged from providing protective equipment to doctors and clinics in remote rural areas, to the promotion of accurate public health information across public and digital media. - The foundation and its grantees were active supporters of the creation of the National Anti-Corruption Bureau of Ukraine in 2014, and helped lawmakers develop a new anticorruption law that required public officials to declare their assets. - In 2015, local groups supported by the foundation brought about wholesale reform of the Ministry of Health's system for procuring HIV and tuberculosis medication and other essential medicines, after they exposed overwhelming evidence of corruption among Ukrainian distribution firms. - 6 IRF backed a multiyear campaign to establish an independent public service broadcaster that led to the launch of the National Public Broadcasting Company of Ukraine in 2015. - In the early 1990s, IRF supported the modernization of Ukraine's Soviet-era educational system; today the foundation continues to support the Ministry of Education's ongoing "New Ukrainian School" reforms that seek to advance an inclusive and participatory approach to learning and critical thinking. - The foundation has supported the development of independent media outlets in Ukraine and has supported a range of fact-checking initiatives and other efforts to counter disinformation and promote informed public debate. - g IRF has actively supported the development of Ukraine's legal aid system, which now includes a country-wide system of community-based paralegals and online tools dedicated to promoting ordinary people's access to the protections of law.
+- 1 The foundation was established in Kyiv in April 1990, shortly before Ukraine became independent from the Soviet Union in August 1991.
+Prior to the 2022 Russian invasion, IRF had satellite offices in Odessa, Kharkiv, Lviv, and Dnipro, and employed more than 60 people. - 2 The foundation supported civil society advocacy for Ukraine's 2014 Association Agreement with the European Union, and subsequently for the 2017 agreement providing visa-free travel for Ukrainians across the 26 countries of the European Schengen Area.
+Since 2022, when Ukraine received EU candidate status, IRF has supported Ukrainian civil society to prepare for the accession to the European Union. - 3 The foundation has supported numerous reintegration programs for veterans of the Russian-Ukrainian war, which has helped thousands of former military personnel return to civilian life. - 4 The foundation and its grantees were active supporters of the creation of the National Anti-Corruption Bureau of Ukraine in 2014, and helped lawmakers develop a new anticorruption law that required public officials to declare their assets. - 5 In 2015, local groups supported by the foundation brought about wholesale reform of the Ministry of Health's system for procuring HIV and tuberculosis medication and other essential medicines, after they exposed overwhelming evidence of corruption among Ukrainian distribution firms. - 6 IRF backed a multiyear campaign to establish an independent public service broadcaster that led to the launch of the National Public Broadcasting Company of Ukraine in 2015. - 7 In the early 1990s, IRF supported the modernization of Ukraine's Soviet-era educational system; today the foundation continues to support the Ministry of Education's ongoing "New Ukrainian School" reforms that seek to advance an inclusive and participatory approach to learning and critical thinking. - 8 The foundation was the first international donor to provide emergency grants to civil society organizations after Russia's full-scale invasion of Ukraine.
+Since 2022, the foundation has supported more than 1,000 projects that help enhance Ukrainian resilience. - 9 IRF has actively supported the development of Ukraine's legal aid system, which now includes a country-wide system of community-based paralegals and online tools dedicated to promoting ordinary people's access to the protections of law.